SystemsApproach/private5g/software/smallcell.rst

 MNC=010 (CBRS), and ``00101`` constructed from MCC=001 (TEST) and
 MNC=01 (TEST).
 You should use whatever values are appropriate for your local environment.
 You then assign an IMSI and two secret keys to each SIM card.
-Throughout this section, we use the following values:
+Throughout this section, we use the following values as
+exemplars:

 * IMSI: each one is unique, matching pattern ``315010*********`` (15 digits)
 * OPc: ``69d5c2eb2e2e624750541d3bbc692ba5``